core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdWirelessSsidsNumberRadiusAccountingServers.md

 HasCaCertificate returns a boolean if a field has been set.

+### SetCaCertificateNil

+`func (o *NetworksNetworkIdWirelessSsidsNumberRadiusAccountingServers) SetCaCertificateNil(b bool)`

+ SetCaCertificateNil sets the value for CaCertificate to be an explicit nil

+### UnsetCaCertificate
+`func (o *NetworksNetworkIdWirelessSsidsNumberRadiusAccountingServers) UnsetCaCertificate()`

+UnsetCaCertificate ensures that no value is present for CaCertificate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)